Daniil193/ner_training_on_transformers/README.md

 ## How to start

 ### Prepare data
+- You can find more information about example data for this repo [here](https://github.com/dialogue-evaluation/RuNNE)

 - For fine-tuning model we need the data splitted on train and valid part, as mentioned in [data/1_raw](https://github.com/Daniil193/ner_training_on_transformers/tree/main/data/1_raw) folder, where:
 ```
 _sentences.txt - input raw data
 _labels.txt - labels for input raw data
 ```
+- Each sentence should be write in new line and splitted on tokens with separator, for example "||"
+- Also, labels should be writen for each sentence in new line